What You Need to Know About Drugs on Social Media

 Snapchat and Instagram are the popular platforms for this, but it happens on other platforms too.
 Dealers post photos with captions that include hashtags, emojis and instructions for contacting the them.
 Communication and transactions usually occur off of the site using encrypted messaging apps like WhatsApp or Kik.
 The buyer can pay using a service like Venmo and the product is shipped to their door.
 Sometimes people do choose to meet in person and pay with cash.
 The image to the right is a Snapchat ad shared by a Utah teen.

-Snapchat was recently in the news when Dr. Laura Berman’s 16-year-old son purchased what he believed to be Xanax, but instead received a counterfeit pill that was laced with fentanyl and died of an overdose.
+Snapchat was in the news when Dr. Laura Berman’s 16-year-old son purchased what he believed to be Xanax, but instead received a counterfeit pill that was laced with fentanyl and died of an overdose.
 Sadly, there are many other stories like this.

 How to Talk to Your Kids